joshasgard/Movie_Recommender_system/README.md

 # Movie_Recommender_system

-This is my trial at a project exercise during a <a href = https://github.com/Pierian-Data> Pierian Data Inc. </a> Bootcamp.
-A movie
+`Introduction`: This is my trial at a project exercise during a <a href = https://github.com/Pierian-Data> Pierian Data Inc. </a> Bootcamp.
+The dataset used is the famous MovieLens dataset, commonly used when implementing and testing recommender engines.
+It contains 100k movie ratings from 943 users and a selection of 1682 movies.

 ## Installations

 ## Motivation
+The goal was to create a simple movie recommender system based on the collaborative filtering technique on the dataset.
+The work is far from deployable, but my findings adequately proved the concepts.......